 If you’re experiencing scalp sensitivity of any sort, it’s best to avoid wearing tight hairstyles or tight braids, which can tug and pull on your hair.
-In fact, super tight hairstyles aren’t just bad for scalp sensitivity—they can also cause hair loss, according to the American Academy of Dermatology (AAD).
+In fact, super tight hairstyles aren’t just bad for scalp sensitivity—they can also cause hair loss, according to the American Academy of Dermatology.
 This is known medically as traction alopecia, and it happens when tight hairstyles (worn repeatedly) literally pull hair out of the scalp.
-When this happens repeatedly over time, the hair ceases to grow back.
-Now, we’re not saying never wear a tight hairstyle!
+When this repeatedly happens over time, the hair ceases to grow back.
+Now, we’re not saying to never wear a tight hairstyle!
 But, if you’re experiencing scalp sensitivity or are prone to thin hair or hair loss, it’s best to wear loose styles that won’t cause any tugging on your hair.

 Need recommendations for loose hairstyles that won’t tug on your hair?
 A couple of our favorites are low buns and loose fishtail braids.
 To be even gentler on your strands, secure them with soft scrunchies instead of firm elastics.

 If you blow-dry your hair regularly, take note of this tip: Blasting the hot air directly onto your scalp is a big beauty no-no!
-The hot air doesn’t only hurt, it can also be damaging to the skin on your scalp.
+The hot air doesn’t only hurt, but it can also be damaging to the skin on your scalp.
 Think about it: Would you want extremely hot air blown directly and closely onto your complexion?
 Certainly not.
 To avoid this scenario, simply hold the blow-dryer at least a few inches away from your scalp.
-To brush up on the specifics of the correct way to use your blow-dryer, head to our article, How to Blow-Dry Your Hair at Home.
+To brush up on the specifics of the correct way to use your blow-dryer, head to our article, How to Blow Out Your Hair at Home.